Adopt a cow and enjoy caciocavallo, a prized Pugliese cheese!

 Your selected amount and aged Caciocavallo cheese from your pasture

-Adoption certificate with the number of your cow
+Adoption certificate with the aging length of your cheese

 Information about the herd and the pasture